publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptE/m__us_usc_t42_s671.md

 >      affecting the responsibility of a State—

 >         “(A) as part of the plan approved under section 471 of the Social Security Act ([42 U.S.C.
-671][/us/usc/t42/s671]), to provide foster care maintenance payments, adoption assistance payments, and if the State elects, kinship guardianship assistance payments, for Indian children who are eligible for such payments and who are not otherwise being served by an Indian tribe, tribal organization, or tribal consortium pursuant to a program under such section 479B of such Act or a cooperative agreement or contract entered into between an Indian tribe, a tribal organization, or a tribal consortium and a State for the administration or payment of funds under part E of title IV of such Act \[this part\]; or
+671][/us/usc/t42/s671]), to provide foster care maintenance payments, adoption assistance payments, and if the State elects, kinship guardianship assistance payments, for Indian children who are eligible for such payments and who are not otherwise being served by an Indian tribe, tribal organization, or tribal consortium pursuant to a program under such section 479B of such Act or a cooperative agreement or contract entered into between an Indian tribe, a tribal organization, or a tribal consortium and a State for the administration or payment of funds under part E of title IV of such Act \[[42 U.S.C.
+670][/us/usc/t42/s670] et seq.\]; or

 >         “(B) as part of the plan approved under section 477 of such Act ([42 U.S.C.
 677][/us/usc/t42/s677]) to administer, supervise, or oversee programs carried out under that plan on behalf of Indian children who are eligible for such programs if such children are not otherwise being served by an Indian tribe, tribal organization, or tribal consortium pursuant to an approved plan under section 477(j) of such Act \[[42 U.S.C.
 677(j)][/us/usc/t42/s677/j]\] or a cooperative agreement or contract entered into under section 477(b)(3)(G) of such Act \[[42 U.S.C.
 677(b)(3)(G)][/us/usc/t42/s677/b/3/G]\].”